JishLong/NES-Game-Remaster/README.md

 - Full wallmaster behavior, complete with link getting sent back to the start (careful around the walls!)
 - Cool custom mouse cursor
 - Robust event system for various puzzles/events in-game!
+- Room with all items directly below spawn in level 1 (useful for testing and playing around)